Play

 Colors

-Smart Chip’s color palette reflects its sleek, modern, and dynamic personality.
-Our main colors – black, white, and copper – create a bold and timeless foundation.
-Secondary colors add flexibility and vibrancy, helping us adapt to different moods and contexts while keeping everything fresh and cohesive.
+Smart Chip’s color palette reflects its fun and dynamic personality.
+Our main colors – black and white – create a bold and timeless foundation.
+Highlight colors add flexibility and vibrancy, helping us adapt to different moods and contexts while keeping everything fresh and cohesive.

 Primary Colors

-The primary color palette is Black and White combined with Copper.
+The color palette is Black and White combined with a Highlight Color.
 Black and White are simple and ensure the greatest possible contrast and readability.
-The highlight color Copper, displayed as a linear gradient, reflects the copper coils in the Smart Chip and ties our visuals back to the physical chip.
+The different highlight colors, displayed as a linear gradient, add a splash of energy and reflect the playful ways Smart Chip makes life easier.

 Black